LogicsSoldier/Runelite-Stream-Commands/README.md

 </image>
 </p>

+> [!WARNING]
+> Due to my lack of willpower to document this command, A LOT of it's features remain hidden.

 Features
  - Quickly calculate max hit potential based on any styles current strength
  - save prefabs and armor sets for later use
  - Can modify player levels, passives, pot boosts etc

 -------

 > [!TIP]